jason-klein/sgf-devs-deep-learning-api-examples-aws-2018/README.md

 ### Summary

 This discussion of available Deep Learning APIs from various cloud services included demonstrations of numerous AWS deep learning services through the AWS console and the enclosed Python Code Samples.

 ![Event Info](event.jpg)

 ### Introduction

-Deep Learning is more accessible than ever, but most developers have not had an opportunity to use this technology first-hand. *Jason Klein* with *Logic Forte* will cover practical examples to use Deep Learning services and models that you can integrate into your applications.
+Deep Learning is more accessible than ever, but most developers have not had an opportunity to use this technology first-hand. **Jason Klein** with **Logic Forte** will cover practical examples to use Deep Learning services and models that you can integrate into your applications.

-Jason will demonstrate how to use existing cloud APIs that provide access to established Deep Learning models (e.g. analyze/identify photos and videos, language processing and sentiment analysis, build chatbots that respond to text or audio questions, convert text to lifelike speech, convert speech or voicemail to text, and translate text to/from any language).
+Jason demonstrates how to use existing cloud APIs to access existing Deep Learning models (e.g. analyze/identify photos and videos, language processing and sentiment analysis, build chatbots that respond to text or audio questions, convert text to lifelike speech, convert speech or voicemail to text, and translate text to/from any language).

-The API examples will be specific to AWS, but Google, IBM, and Azure provide similar APIs.
-Jason will publish code examples to GitHub (Jason-Klein) and do a LIVE walk-through of each example.
-The group can deep dive into specific examples during Q&A and he will stick around to help you get code working locally if you’d like. _If there is enough interest, he can host a followup meeting to deep dive into building and training *custom* Deep Learning models using Keras, TensorFlow and several other Python tools!
+Jason has published the code examples that were shared during his presentation.
+Although the API examples are specific to AWS, Google, Microsoft, and IBM provide similar APIs.
+Refer to the table below for links to equivalent Deep Learning services from the other providers.

 ### Presentation

 We discussed the following topics.
 View the [Presentation Slides](presentation-slides.pdf) for more details.

 * Welcome
 * Overview